awesome-selfhosted/awesome-selfhosted/README.md

   * [Sandstorm](https://sandstorm.io/) - Personal server for running self-hosted apps easily and securely. ([Demo](https://demo.sandstorm.io/), [Source Code](https://github.com/sandstorm-io/sandstorm)) `Apache` `C++/Other`
   * [sovereign](https://github.com/sovereign/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more. `GPLv3` `YAML/Other`
   * [Syncloud](http://syncloud.org/) - Your own online file storage, social network or email server. ([Source Code](https://github.com/syncloud/platform)) `GPLv3/Other` `Python/Other`
+  * [TagSpaces](https://www.tagspaces.org/) - TagSpaces is an offline, cross-platform file manager and organiser that also can function as a note taking app.
+The WebDAV version of the application can be installed on top of a WebDAV servers such as Nextcloud or ownCloud. ([Demo](http://demo.tagspaces.org), [Source Code](https://github.com/tagspaces/tagspaces)) `AGPLv3` `Javascript`
   * [UBOS](http://ubos.net/) - Linux distro that runs on indie boxes (personal servers and IoT devices).
 Single-command installation and management of apps - Jenkins, Mediawiki, Owncloud, WordPress, etc., - and other [features](http://ubos.net/about/). `GPLv3` `Perl/Other`
   * [WikiSuite](http://WikiSuite.org) - The most comprehensive and integrated Free / Libre / Open Source software suite ever developed. ([Source Code](http://wikisuite.org/Source)) `Multiple` `ClearOS`
   * [yunohost](https://yunohost.org/) - A server operating system aiming to make self-hosting accessible to everyone. ([Source Code](https://github.com/YunoHost)) `AGPLv3` `Python/Other`